silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/sibd/project.md

 include_in_menu: false
 permalink: /teaching/2020/ESIN_SIBD/sibd/project/
 crumbtitle: Project
-tags: teaching databases web programming feup
+tags: teaching databases web programming feup esin
 ---

 ##  Objective

 The development of a small dynamic website using the technologies studied during the course.

 The assignment should be done in groups of 2 elements.
-The constitution of these groups should be proposed by the students themselves but approved by the professor of the practical class.
+The constitution of these groups should be proposed by the students themselves but approved by the teacher to ensure they are balanced.

-The theme of the website should also be proposed by the students and approved by the professor of the practical class.
+The theme of the website should also be proposed by the students and approved by the teacher.

 ## Deliveries